SwiftERM Hyper-personalisation for ecommerce email marketing

 As consumers increasingly embrace the convenience of online shopping, the DTC beauty industry is becoming more competitive, making it harder to stand out.
 However, some brands continue to excel at customer acquisition and retention, so much so that they are seen as benchmarks within the beauty and cosmetics space.

-Here are seven examples of DTC beauty brands who are redefining the digital marketing playbook across skincare and makeup.
-We’ll take a deep-dive into what they’re doing that stands them apart, how they are doing it, and how you can replicate their tactics across your own digital marketing.
+Here are seven examples of DTC beauty brands that are redefining the digital marketing playbook across skincare and makeup.
+We’ll take a deep dive into what they’re doing that stands them apart, how they are doing it, and how you can replicate their tactics across your digital marketing.

 1. Fenty Beauty